thejcfactor/couchbase-python-readme/README.md

 ### Alternative Installation Methods<a id="install-windows-alt"></a>

-In order to successfully install with the following methods, ensure a proper build system is in place (see the [Windows](#building-windows) information in Building section for details).
+In order to successfully install with the following methods, ensure a proper build system is in place (see the [Windows](#building-windows) building section for details).

 #### Source Install (i.e. no wheel)